Banana Bowl

-Banana Bowl is a junior tennis tournament that is part of the ITF Junior Circuit and the South American Tennis Confederation (COSAT) series.
+The Banana Bowl is a junior tennis tournament that is part of the ITF Junior Circuit and the South American Tennis Confederation (COSAT) series, established in 1969 in the city of São Paulo.

+The tournament was previously classified as a Grade A event—the highest level in junior tennis—until 2007, and is currently held as a J500 (formerly Grade 1) event, the second-highest classification within the ITF.
+It features multiple age categories, including under-18, under-16, and under-14 divisions.

-Until 2007, it held a Grade A ranking in the junior world rankings but has since been downgraded to Grade 1, the second-highest classification within the ITF.
-Established in São Paulo, the tournament does not have a fixed venue and has been hosted in various Brazilian cities, including Ribeirão Preto, Santos, São José dos Campos, and São José do Rio Preto in São Paulo state, as well as Blumenau, Florianópolis, Gaspar, and Itajaí in Santa Catarina.
+Established in São Paulo, the tournament does not have a fixed venue and has been hosted in various Brazilian cities, including Ribeirão Preto, Santos, São José dos Campos, and São José do Rio Preto in the São Paulo state, as well as Blumenau, Florianópolis, Gaspar, and Itajaí in the Santa Catarina state.

 Since its inaugural edition in 1969, the event has only been canceled once, in 1993, due to financial difficulties faced by the Brazilian Tennis Confederation.